Oracle vs. PostgreSQL

 Conclusion

 PostgreSQL and Oracle are equivalent systems although one is free and the other very expensive.
-Nothing justifies the use of Oracle instead of PostgreSQL.
+Nothing justifies the use of Oracle instead of PostgreSQL but for some sorts of very big databases.

 Many specialised companies offer services for their installation, development, maintenance, in both cases.